Crivella/DFT_QE_beginner_tutorial/2_Graphene/3_alat/README.md

 # Variable cell relaxation
 In this tutorial we investigate how to perform a structural relaxation in which both the atomic positions and cell parameters are allowed to vary.
 It is an alternative method to obtain the lattice parameters.

 Recall that to study an isolated 2D graphene sheet we use a supercell full of empty space.
-The amount of vacuum (i.e. tje distance between the periodically repeating layer replicas) is determined by the cell height.
+The amount of vacuum (i.e. the distance between the periodically repeating layer replicas) is determined by the cell height.
 In this case, since we are  using ibrav=4, the cell height is defined by celldm(3)=c/a.
+Instead, the in-plane lattice constant is given by celldm(1).

 ## Free relax
   1. First view the input file graphene.vc-relax-free.in.
 There are a few new variables and namelists: